-The use of emulated devices ultimately prevents developers from needing to obtain multiple devices, allowing them to test their app’s functionality efficiently.
+The devices emulators ultimately prevents developers from needing to obtain multiple devices, allowing them to test their app’s functionality efficiently.
 However, in other cases, emulated devices are used to perform mobile fraud schemes.

 Emulated devices can be programmed to perform repetitive, automated tasks such as engaging in advertising to download applications.
 For fraudsters, this makes emulated devices a powerful tool which allows them to falsify installs and in-app activities.
 By adding this to their arsenal, fraudsters can use emulated devices to target an advertiser's app with the end goal of stealing a marketer’s ad spend.

 Data centers thrive off simulated device fraud controlled by server-side software.
 We know that this kind of operation is usually run out of a data center because it requires a facility able to house and power these servers.
 Data centers are mostly used by fraudsters in combination with Tor or VPNs to fake the geolocation of installs.
 However, it is possible to identify the IP addresses associated with this traffic.
 By rejecting the clicks and installs associated with that data center’s server, Adjust can protect marketers from these fraudulent claims – which would otherwise steal from your ad spend and compromise your data.

 To learn more about ad fraud in the mobile industry, as well as the different types of mobile fraud, take a look at the Adjust Guide to Ad Fraud.
 As leaders in fraud prevention, we provide various resources about the different types of ad fraud, what they are, and how fraud prevention works.
 For example, our glossary includes definitions for click spam, SDK spoofing and click injection.
 Going one step further, we have also detailed the difference between click spam and click injection, and shared our current solution to SDK spoofing.